Apsanedu/vetswhocode-Apsan/cli-module-repo/task-1/git_github.md

 ### **Key Concepts**

 - **Repository (Repo)**: A folder that contains all project files, including version history.
+- **Fork**: Creating a personal copy of a repository to make changes while keeping a link to the original (it's called the upstream repo)
+- **Clone**: Copying a repository from a remote server to a local machine.
+    ` git clone <your-fork-url.git> `
+- **Branch**: "A git repo is just a big tree 🌳.
+You might have hundreds of people working on the same project and branches ensure that collaboration can happen without complete chaos.
+Changes on your branch are isolated from the work everybody else is doing."
+(Delaney)
+    ` git checkout -b my-cool-thing `
 - **Commit**: A snapshot of changes made to files at a specific point in time.
-- **Branch**: A parallel line of development within a repository.
-- **Clone**: Copying a repository from a remote server to a local machine.
+` git add .
+git commit -m "Easy work!" `
 - **Pull**: Fetching changes from a remote repository to a local one.
 - **Push**: Uploading local changes to a remote repository.
 - **Merge**: Combining changes from one branch into another.
 - **Conflict**: Occurs when two branches have made changes to the same part of a file.
-- **Pull Request (PR)**: A request to merge changes from one branch into another, often used in collaboration.
+- **Pull Request (PR)**: Often used in collaboration, it is a request to merge changes from one branch into another.
+It is identical to the command "git merge".
-- **Fork**: Creating a personal copy of a repository to make changes without affecting the original.

 ## Git History